openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 :::

 :::note
 Existing schemas in CR definitions (in older versions) will be updated from v1alpha1 to v1beta1 after upgrading to Replicated PV Mayastor 2.4 and above.
-To resolve errors encountered pertaining to the upgrade, click [here](../../../troubleshooting/troubleshooting-replicated-storage.md).
+To resolve errors encountered about the upgrade, see [here](../../../troubleshooting/troubleshooting-replicated-storage.md).
 :::

 ### Verify Pool Creation and Status

 The status of DiskPools may be determined by reference to their cluster CRs.
 Available, healthy pools should report their State as `online`.
-Verify that the expected number of pools have been created and that they are online.
+Verify that the expected number of pools has been created and that they are online.

 **Command**
 ```text